cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 expand\_message is a function that generates a uniformly random byte string.
 It takes three arguments:

-- msg, a byte string containing the message to hash,
+1. msg, a byte string containing the message to hash,
-- DST, a byte string that acts as a domain separation tag, and
+2. DST, a byte string that acts as a domain separation tag, and
-- len\_in\_bytes, the number of bytes to be generated.
+3. len\_in\_bytes, the number of bytes to be generated.

-This document defines two variants of expand\_message:
+This document defines the following two variants of expand\_message:

 - expand\_message\_xmd ({{hashtofield-expand-xmd}}) is appropriate for use with a wide range of hash functions, including SHA-2 {{FIPS180-4}}, SHA-3